agbeltran/jsonldschema/tests/README.md

     - the folder id which will be used to create new template and retrieve folder content (need to be setup at install)
     - the template id which will be used to retrieve the content of a template (need to be setup at install)
     - the names of both example template files so that you can use your own (need to be setup at install)
+    - your user ID (user_id) which you can retrieve on your user page on the CEDAR server once logged in

 - test_jsonschema2cedar.py: test class for the conversion between JSON schemas and CEDAR template elements and templates